IBM/fhe-toolkit-macos/GettingStarted.md

 ## Step 2: Install CMAKE (2/2)

-CMake is an open-source, cross-platform family of tools thst can be used to build and test software source code.
+CMake is an open-source, cross-platform family of tools that can be used to build and test software source code.
 CMake is used to control the software compilation process using platform and compiler independent configuration files as well as generating native makefiles that work with a variety of compilers.

 This toolkit has been tested with `cmake version 3.17.1`.
 Please check whether you have cmake installed in your environment and whether `cmake version >= 3.17.1` by entering the following command in a terminal window :